After you're diagnosed with multiple sclerosis, you may worry about how your condition could affect your work life.

 - Loss of bladder or bowel control

 How it affects you may also depend on the type of work you do.
 If you get dizzy or have double vision, it’s unsafe to drive a delivery truck or operate machinery.
-Some people with MS find it more difficult to focus their thoughts.
+Some people with MS find it harder to focus their thoughts.
 Usually, it just takes more time.
 Planning or analysis may also get tougher the longer you have MS.

 What You Can Do

-- Special equipment or devices
+- Special tools or devices

 - Different work hours